Our recent article on overhauling bank credit infrastructure underscored the critical importance of cleaning up “dirty” data. You can read it here.

 Recommendation one: Join the gold rush

 Leading banks are consolidating upstream data repositories to create single sources of truth or “golden sources” for critical types of data.
-Source consolidation reduces the effort that Risk (and other departments) need to expend in data ingestion by decreasing the number of feeds by as much as 75%.
-Building golden sources for reference data domains (e.g., book, product, party, legal entities, instruments) is particularly beneficial because so much Risk data remediation work typically involves sorting through inconsistent reference data to create comparable data sets.
+Source consolidation reduces the effort that Risk (and other departments) need to expend in data ingestion by decreasing the number of feeds by as much as 75 percent.
+Building golden sources for reference data domains (for example, book, product, party, legal entities, instruments) is particularly beneficial because so much Risk data remediation work typically involves sorting through inconsistent reference data to create comparable data sets.

 Recommendation two: Treat your data indigestion